 Australia is over 7 million sq km (4.35 sq mi) of sand, reef, rock, koala, wine, sailing, ocean, city, culture, Dreamtime, and so much more than we could possibly list here.
 It would take several lifetimes to explore it all.
 This sprawling 25-day adventure comes pretty close, though.
 Kick things off in cosmopolitan Melbourne by discovering the city’s hidden laneways.
-Then head up the Great Ocean Road to a couple of national parks before journeying deep into the fabled Outback for a rendezvous with the iconic Uluru.
-Next, meet the Great Barrier Reef from Cape Tribulation, cruise the glorious Whitsundays, visit a G Adventures-supported cultural centre, learn to surf, and explore Sydney.
+Then head up the Great Ocean Road to a couple of national parks before heading to a rendezvous with iconic Uluru.
+Next, meet the Great Barrier Reef from Cape Tribulation, cruise the glorious Whitsundays, learn to surf, and explore Sydney.
 Exhausted yet?
-Just wait’ll you’re actually there!
+Just wait ’till you’re actually here!

 Your Welcome Moment: Meet Your CEO and Group

 Your Discover Moment: Byron Bay.
 Melbourne laneways walk.
 Brighton bathing boxes visit.
 Rainforest walk in Great Otway NP.
 12 Apostles visit.
 Loch Ard Gorge Visit.
 Hike at Grampians NP.
 Tower Hill State Wildlife Reserve Visit.
-Brambuk Aboriginal Cultural Centre Visit.
+Brambuk Indigenous Cultural Centre Visit.
 Wilpena Pound visit.
-Underground mine tour (Coober Pedy).
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and cultural centre visit.
 Guided Daintree Rainforest walk.
 Whitsunday Islands sailing excursion.
 Blue Mountains stay with hikes.
 Jenolan Caves visit.
 Scenic Railway.
 Jamison Valley walk.
 Orientation walk in Sydney.
 Free time in Cairns, Byron Bay, and Sydney.
 Internal flights.
 All transport between destinations and to/from included activities.

-Discover the hidden laneways of Melbourne, marvel at the 12 Apostles along the Great Ocean Road, spend the night in an underground hotel, catch the magnificent colours of Uluru at sunset, trek through Mossman Gorge in the Daintree Rainforest, sail through the gorgeous Whitsundays, hang ten in Byron Bay, explore the Blue Mountains by foot
+Discover the hidden laneways of Melbourne, Marvel at the 12 Apostles along the Great Ocean Road, Catch the magnificent colours of Uluru at sunset, Trek through Mossman Gorge in the Daintree Rainforest, Sail through the gorgeous Whitsundays, Pick-to-Plate in Byron Bay, Explore the Blue Mountains by foot

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.